 Looking at your vertical and horizontal center of your bow, create a valley by pushing the center away from you.
 Create another peak and valley on either side so that your final bow has top and bottom edges folding towards the front of the bow.

 Pinching tight, place your zip tie on the back of the bow - we find it easiest if the the mouth of the zip tie is resting just above the center.
 Feed your zip tie through and carefully cinch while still pinching your knot.
 Pull the zip tie tight enough to loosely hug your creases but do not tighten all the way.

 The trick with this last step is to stop and look at your bow and make sure your zip tie is hugging the exact center.
 Because we often pinch our bow in the exact center, our zip tie will sometimes hug the bow a little too far to the right.
 So scoot your zip tie closer to center.

 When you’re happy with the symmetry of your bow, insert your covered alligator clip, headband, or barrette between the zip tie and bow.
 Make sure you’re liking the look of your bow, then cinch tight!

 And you’re all done!
-You can find all the grosgrain, polka, seasonal prints, glitter, tulle, velvet and satin AND bow-making hardware you need at ribbonandbowsohmy.com.
+You can find all the solid grosgrain, polka, seasonal prints, glitter, tulle, velvet and satin AND bow-making hardware you need at ribbonandbowsohmy.com.
 Thank you guys so much for watching!